spaceml-org/Curator-Unlabeled-Image-Search-Guide/README.md

         /...
 ```

-In case there is no labels, you can organize images like this:
+In case there are no labels, you can organize images like this:
 ```
 /Dataset
     /Unlabelled